Bandha (yoga)

 Mode of action of bandhas and mudras, serving to trap energy-fluids (breath, prana, bindu, amrita) and thus help to unblock the central sushumna channel.

-A bandha (बंध) is a kriyā in Hatha Yoga, being a kind of internal mudra described as a "body lock," to lock the vital energy into the body.
+A bandha (बंध) is a kriyā in Hatha Yoga, being a kind of internal mudra described as a "body lock," to lock prana into the body.
 Bandha literally means bond, fetter, or "catching hold of".